Pensacola, Oklahoma: Geography

+Pensacola is in northeastern Mayes County along Oklahoma State Highway 28, which leads east 5 mi to Langley along the Grand Lake o' the Cherokees, and west 8 mi to Adair.

-According to the United States Census Bureau, the town has a total area of 0.3 sqmi, all land.
+According to the U.S. Census Bureau, the town of Pensacola has a total area of 0.3 sqmi, all land.
+Big Cabin Creek flows past the northwest edge of the town, entering the Neosho River 1 mi to the southwest.

 Demographics

 As of the 2010 census the population of Pensacola was 125.
-The racial and ethnic composition of the population was 78.4% white, 15.2% Native American, 0.8% from some other race and 5.6% from two or more races.
-1.6% of the population was Mexican.
+The racial and ethnic composition of the population was 78.4% White, 15.2% Native American, 0.8% from some other race and 5.6% from two or more races.
+1.6% of the population was Hispanic or Latino of any race.